tszhong0411/honghong.me/CONTRIBUTING.md

 pnpm check
 ```

 Make sure your changes are well-tested and your code follows best practices.
-Thank you for contributing to honghong.me!
+Thank you for contributing to nelsonlai.me!